My Father’s Inheritance

 He taught me that truth isn’t a negotiation; it’s not subject to HR memos or rebranded as “discomfort.”

 I am glad that he didn’t have to share all this pain in this journey, because I know I couldn’t have kept it from him, and he would have listened.
 Just a prairie boy with a strength and dignity that did not stoop with age.
-He would have seen through the lies and called them out, but he would have moved quicker to Christian faith and resignation than me.
+He would have seen through the lies and called them out, but he would have moved more quickly to the Christian faith and resignation than I have.

 I don’t believe this fight is winnable, not in a system where justice is a morality play staged by HR.
 But I don’t need to win to honour him.
 I just need to stand my ground and never be broken.